zorawan/DataStructures/week3/README.md

 1. Create a Texas A&M GeoServices account and use dotenv to save the API key.
 2. Work on Starter code to require API by my [addressBook.txt](https://github.com/zorawan/DataStructures/blob/master/week2/addressBook.txt)
 3.
-   * Step1: Pplit address to each address
+   * Step1: Split address to each address

 ```javascript
   var array = data.split("\n");